 The table below demonstrates, by cross-reference, how the non-financial reporting regulations within UK company law have been met.
-Information is included on a voluntary basis for the ScottishPower Limited Group.
 A description of our business model can also be found on page 1.

-NON-FINANCIAL TOPIC OUR POLICIES, PRINCIPAL RISKS AND KPIS RELATING TO EACH TOPIC PAGE REFERENCE Environmental matters Environmental strategy and policiesEnvironmental risksEnvironmental KPIs Refer to pages 30 to 31 and 33 Refer to pages 34 to 36 and 39 to 40 Refer to pages 42 to 45 The Group's employees Employee strategy and policies Employee-related risks Employee KPIs Refer to pages 5 to 8 Refer to page 26 Refer to pages 5 to 8 Social matters Community-focussed strategy and policies Refer to pages 46 to 49 Human rights, anti-corruption and anti-bribery Human rights and anti-slavery policies Compliance and whistleblowing policies Refer to pages 12 to 13
+NON-FINANCIAL TOPIC OUR POLICIES, PRINCIPAL RISKS AND KPIS RELATING TO EACH TOPIC PAGE REFERENCE Environmental matters Environmental strategy and policies Environmental risks Environmental KPIs Refer to pages 29 to 30 and 32 Refer to pages 33 to 35 and 38 to 39 Refer to pages 41 to 44 The Group's employees Employee strategy and policiesEmployee-related risksEmployee KPIs Refer to pages 5 to 8 Refer to page 25 Refer to pages 5 to 8 Social matters Community-focussed strategy and policies Refer to pages 45 to 48 Human rights, anti-corruption and anti-bribery Human rights and anti-slavery policies Compliance and whistleblowing policies Refer to pages 12 to 13